Bely Island: Geography

 Bely Island covers an area of 1810 km2.
 It is covered by tundra, but some lichens, grasses, and dwarf willow shrubs (Salix purpurea) grow during the warmer seasons.
-It is separated from the mainland by the Malygina Strait, an 8 to 10 km wide sound which is frozen most of the year.
+It is separated from the mainland by the Malygina Strait, an 8-to-10-km-wide sound which is frozen most of the year.
 The land is rather flat, going only 12m above sea level, and the island is dotted by small lakes and ponds.
-Since it is in the Arctic Circle, winters are long and frigid, the average annual temperature is a mere −10.6 °C. In February, temperatures average −24.2 °C reaching a record low of −59 °C. The summers are characterized by fog, with an average temperature of +5.3 °C. The area is subject to polar lows and general cyclonic activity.
+Since it is in the Arctic Circle, winters are long and frigid, the average annual temperature is a mere -10.6 degC.
+In February, temperatures average -24.2 degC reaching a record low of -59 degC.
+The summers are characterized by fog, with an average temperature of +5.3 degC.
+The area is subject to polar lows and general cyclonic activity.

-This island belongs to the Yamalo-Nenets Autonomous Okrug which is the northern part of the Tyumen Oblast administrative division of Russia.
+This island belongs to the Yamalo-Nenets Autonomous Okrug, which is the northern part of the Tyumen Oblast administrative division of Russia.